NREL/OpenStudio-user-documentation/docs/next_steps/RunningYourSimulation.md

 # Running Simulation & Viewing Results

 ## Weather File and Design Days
-Add weather files in the OpenStudio application under the Site tab (first vertical tab) on the left and the "Weather File & Design Days" subl-tab accross the top.
+Add weather files in the OpenStudio application under the Site tab (first vertical tab) on the left and the "Weather File & Design Days" sub-tab across the top.
 You can [download weather files](http://apps1.eere.energy.gov/buildings/energyplus/) on the EnergyPlus site.

 ![Weather File](../../img/run/weather_ddy.png "Add Weather File and Design Day")
 <p>*Above: Screenshot of browsing for design day file.*</p>